Bhatia, Rana power India to 110-run win over Bangladesh, keep SF hopes alive | Sports-Games

 The duo played at a good pace with Ghosh slamming Lata Mondal (0/20) for successive fours in the 30th over.

-However, Akter brought Bangladesh back into the game when she had Ghosh caught behind while she tried to cut a ball that was too close to the body.
+However, Akter brought Bangladesh back into the game when she had Ghosh caught behind while she tried to cut a ball that was too close to her body.

-After completing her fifty, Bhatia too perished in the next ball while trying for a paddle scoop, only to be caught by a short fine leg.
+After completing her fifty, Bhatia too perished in the next ball while trying for a paddle scoop.

-Vastrakar (30) and Rana (27) then came together at 180 for 6 at the end of the 44th over to add 48 off 38 balls, taking India past the 200-run mark.
+Vastrakar (30) and Rana (27) came together at 180 for 6 at the end of the 44th over and added 48 runs in 38 balls, taking India past the 200-run mark.
 With the two going strong, the last 10 overs yielded 64 runs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)